-  Just like with the home office, the basement is a wonderful place for a painter, musician, photographer, or other artist to concentrate and get some work done.
+Just like with the home office, the basement is a wonderful place for a painter, musician, photographer, or other artists to concentrate and get some work done.
 Putting the studio in the basement also allows you to let the room get a bit messier without worrying about it quite as much as you would if it were on the main floor and in plain sight.

 5) Guest bedroom